platers/obsidian-linter/docs/rules.md

 ## YAML Timestamp

+Alias: yaml-timestamp

-Keep track of the date the file was last edited in the header YAML.
+Keep track of the date the file was last edited in the YAML front matter.

 Example: Adds a header with the date.